PoemHunter.com

-A Balade of Complaint by Geoffrey Chaucer
+A Balade Of Complaint Poem by Geoffrey Chaucer

-A Balade of Complaint
+A Balade Of Complaint

 Compleyne ne koude, ne might myn herte never,